retorquere/zotero-better-bibtex/README.md

 ## Re-do migration

 **If key migration appears to have failed, YOUR CITATION KEYS ARE SAFE**.
-Make sure you are on the latest version, and:

-* go into the preferences, open the "config editor", search for "remigrate" and toggle what you find to "true" by double clicking it
-* go into Help and click "attempt re-migration"
-* submit a debug log on a github issue.
+Make sure you are on the latest version.
+For the first 5 minutes after BBT start, the Help menu will have an option _Re-do citation key migration to native field_.
+Click that, generate a debug log from the Help menu, then open an issue on github noting the debug log ID.

 **It is a known problem that read-only groups do not have citation keys.
 I am working on a fix**

 ## Features